 If you love Scottish castles, Scottish history and historic maps, then this tour is for you.

-The tour itself lasts 2 hours and is followed with questions and open discussion with both Andy and Di, so please allow up to 2.5 hours.
-It is held in a private Zoom meeting which is hosted live.
+The tour lasts 2 hours and is followed with Q&A and open discussion with both Andy and Di, so please allow a further 15 or so minutes for the live chat afterwards.

 * Please note this Virtual Tour was created specifically for those who are unable to visit Scotland this year, so booking is only open to those based outside of the United Kingdom, as places are limited.